palikar/blog-hugo-files/content/posts/emacs_framer.md

         (window-resize nil resizing-step t nil t))
 ```

-The first argument is the windows to be resized - if nil, the current windows will be considered.
-The second argument is obvious, the third whather the resizing is vertical or horizontal - t for horizontal, nil for vertical.
-The last `t` indicates that the given amount is in pixels. <br /> As said, we want to make the resizing smart and intuitive while doing is with arrow keys.
+The first argument is the windows to be resized - if `nil`, the current windows will be considered.
+The second argument is obvious, the third whether the resizing is vertical or horizontal - `t` for horizontal, `nil` for vertical.
+The last `t` indicates that the given amount is in pixels. <br /> <br /> As said, we want to make the resizing smart and intuitive while doing is with arrow keys.
 This means that we with the same arrow must either shrink or grow the window depending on weather it is on the top or on the bottom of other windows.
 Put simply - we want the size of the window to change in the direction we are pointing with the pressed arrow.
 So, the question becomes, how do we figure out where is the selected window. <br /> In a script from [Mathias Dahl](https://www.emacswiki.org/emacs/MathiasDahl) I've found those two nifty convenience functions that can tell you where the current window is located with respect to he other ones.
-For example, weather the window oi on the left, right or in the middle, between two other windows.
+For example, whether the window is on the left, right or in the middle, between two other windows.
 The functions are:

 ```elisp
 (defun win-resize-left-or-right ()